-Wood bats have smaller sweet spots.
-This means that if you learn to hit with a wooden bat, you can comfortably use just about any other bat made from composite or aluminum.
+Compared to aluminum or composite bats, wood bats have smaller sweet spots.
+This means that if you learn to hit with a wooden bat, you can comfortably use just about any other bat made from any other material.

 That all wooden bats come from trees goes without saying, but it does not mean they perform equally.
 Wood bats differ in terms of brand, quality, durability, among other features.
 Baseball as a sport has continued to grow, and so have the choice of bats in the market.
 This is partly why finding the best wood bats out there can be an uphill task.